Story by Lee Su Min

-As I was recalling what I heard over the operating theatre, officer Liam released this tiny piece of information to me, that they already had the record of the anesthetist Helen’s telephone call to Richard Walker’s line.
+As I was recalling what I heard over the operating theatre, officer Liam released this tiny piece of information to me, that they already had the record of the anaesthetist Kim’s telephone call to Richard Walker’s line.
 But they had no way to determine the relationship between the caller and the receiver.
-Helen could be just an acquaintance and the man was entitled to receive calls from anyone.
+Kim could be just an acquaintance and the man was entitled to receive calls from anyone.

 At the end of the day, all they needed was for me to go to the witness stand.